Fundamental analysis takes its turn?

 The end goal?

-- To help them predict the influence of these factors on future price moves
+- To help traders predict the influence of these factors on future price moves

-- To uncover if an asset is traded fairly, compared to its true value
+- To uncover if an asset is traded fairly, compared to its intrinsic value

 Instead of looking at charts and historical prices, fundamental analysts look at external events and real-world factors like politics, geopolitics, economic indicators, industry trends, as well as the financial statements of companies.